-2.3.2.1 RMS configuration tools
+2.3.6.1 RMS configuration tools

-RMS configuration tools facilitate the creation of RMS configurations and are divided into the following product areas:
+RMS configuration tools facilitate the creation of RMS configurations.

 - RMS Wizard Tools - This contains configuration tool foundations and interface with the RMS base.
 They simplify the configuration setup and work with RMS in the HA (high availability) cluster environment.